 Each Crowdsourcing Page will include specifications on participation requirements.

 Yes, please do!

 HeroX is a for-profit spin off of the XPRIZE Foundation.
-It’s a platform that allows anyone to launch a competition in an area they care about.
+It’s a platform that allows anyone to launch a Crowdsourcing Project in an area they care about.
 We are powered by the crowd.
 It lives at the intersection of crowdfunding, competition and collaboration to drive social innovation.
 The game we're up to: Creating an innovation platform to fund unsolved problems.